Skip to main content

 Common Questions

-NR has stronger human clinical trial data right now, especially around safety and bioavailability.
+NR has stronger human clinical trial data right now, particularly around safety and bioavailability.
 NMN looks promising but has fewer published human safety trials and a complicated FDA status.
 For most patients we use NR until the NMN data catches up.

 You can get small amounts of NAD+ precursors from foods like milk, yeast, and some vegetables.
 The amounts are not enough to reverse age-related declines.
 Therapeutic doses require a supplement or an IV.